-(1) Management's current inventory estimate is based on an independent timber inventory conducted by JW Sewall Co. in the winter of 2016 and annually adjusted for actual harvest and estimated growth.
-Merchantable forest inventory includes all trees with a diameter greater than 10 cm (4 inches) measured at a height of 1.4 m (4.5 feet) from the ground, excluding limbs and tops, and cull trees.

-(2) Annual harvest is based on the NB Timberlands forest management plan.
-Annual softwood harvest number includes a sustainable volume of spruce-fir saw material plus incidental pulpwood volumes resulting from sawlog harvesting plus volume of other softwoods.

-(3) Total softwood harvest volumes include approximately 25% spruce-fir pulpwood.
+- (1) Management's current inventory estimate is based on assignment of forest stands to yield functions as part of the forest management planning process.
+Merchantable forest inventory includes all trees with a diameter greater than 10 cm (4 inches) measured at a height of 1.4 m (4.5 feet) from the ground, excluding limbs and tops, and cull trees. - (2) Annual harvest is based on the NB Timberlands forest management plan.
+Annual softwood harvest number includes a sustainable volume of spruce-fir saw material plus incidental pulpwood volumes resulting from sawlog harvesting plus volume of other softwoods. - (3) Total softwood harvest volumes include approximately 25% spruce-fir pulpwood.